hdShang/arxiv-daily/docs/cs-RO/2025-10-02/papers/251001642v2-failsafe-reasoning-and-recovery-from-failures-in-vision-language-act.md

 ---
 layout: default
-title: FailSafe: Reasoning and Recovery from Failures in Vision-Language-Action Models
+title: "FailSafe: Reasoning and Recovery from Failures in Vision-Language-Action Models"
 ---

 # FailSafe: Reasoning and Recovery from Failures in Vision-Language-Action Models